-Term tests and final exam will be based on the material from the textbook, lectures and additional reading (if they are assigned).
+Term test and final exam will be based on the material from the textbook, lectures and additional reading (if they are assigned).
 The term test and the final exam will consist of multiple-choice questions, shorter and longer questions as well as diagrams requiring you to label parts of the brain (based on lectures and textbook).
 The shorter and longer questions will require students to recite information but also integrate knowledge analytically.
+The final exam WILL BE CUMULATIVE.